konome/chkdpi/README.md

-# chkdpictx
+# chkdpi
 A tool for Windows to retrieve DPI related data.
-Incidentally `chkdpictx` is also able to encode/decode base64 from any string and file.
+Incidentally `chkdpi` is also able to encode/decode base64 from any string and file.

 The following data are being retrieved:
 - Available DPI awareness modes and their associated context handles.